dijasila/GPAW/doc/documentation/gpu.rst

 GPU
 ===

-It is possible to do PW-mode groundstate calculations with the wave functions on the GPU.
+It is possible to do PW-mode ground-state calculations with the wave functions on the GPU.
 It has only been implemented in the new GPAW.
 See :git:`gpaw/test/gpu/pw_test.py` for an example.